YTGDDeiontreMore/Facing-Shapes/README.md

 # __***VS Facing Shapes Source Code***__

-This repository was meant to be made by [ItzCapitalGaming](https://www.youtube.com/channel/UCBblx2t96xVQOm0z0dhQIbg) but he couldn't make it for some reason.
+The coding was meant to be made by [ItzCapitalGaming](https://www.youtube.com/channel/UCBblx2t96xVQOm0z0dhQIbg) but he couldn't make it for some reason.

 ## Credits